knpuniversity/symfony2-rest/knpu/episode1/readonly-fields.md

 The whole purpose of this class is to act just like `ProgrammerType`, but set `is_edit` to true instead of us passing that in the controller.
-Both approaches are fine - but I'm planning ahead to when we use NelmioApiDocBundle: it likes the 2 classes better.
+Both approaches are fine - but I'm planning ahead to when we use NelmioApiDocBundle: it likes 2 classes better.
 In the controller, use `new UpdateProgrammerType` and get rid of the third argument:

 [[[ code('2e5021ee4d') ]]]